aliebrahimi1781/dependency-track-plugin/README.md

 **All actions of this part will be made only once !**

-The following commands are suitable for a 64 bits Ubuntu machine.
+The following commands are suitable for a *64 bits Ubuntu* machine.
 If your machine is another system, you can easily adapt commands.

 Dependency-Track requires a Java servlet.
-I chose Tomcat7.
+I chose *Tomcat7*.
 If you want to choose another one, the commands must be changed accordingly.

 ### A.1.
 Dependency-Track requirements
 ```